m-kus/zk-benchmark/README.md

 ## ZK Backends

+We selected eight representative files [how did we select them?] and choose to present their corresponding statistics.

 Measurements taken on a **AMD EPYC 9354 32-Core CPU (64 threads)**, with **4x NVIDIA GeForce RTX 4090 24GB GPU's** and **248GB RAM**.

 All times below are measured in seconds.
+Where "**TO / OOM**" is indicated, it means the checker was either timed out (after 900 seconds), or it exceeded system memory limits.

 ### Cairo
 | Benchmark                                                                         |   Input size |   Proving time |   Verification time |